rfiorella/COMPASS-ELM-ATS/docs/evaporation_computation.md

 ## Summary

-This document describes how evaporation is computed and partitioned in ELM, focusing on the combination of bare-ground evaporation and surface water evaporation for alternative hydrology models.
+This document traces how evaporation is computed and partitioned in ELM, focusing on the combination of bare-ground evaporation and surface water evaporation for alternative hydrology models.

-## Evaporation Components
+## 1. Surface Flux Computation

-### 1. Surface Flux Computation
+Individual evaporation fluxes are computed in the surface energy balance at the PFT level for both:

-Individual evaporation fluxes are computed in the surface energy balance:
+### E.g. Bare Ground (`frac_veg_nosno(p) == 0`, biogeophys/BareGroundFluxesMod.F90:208)

 **Location**: `biogeophys/BareGroundFluxesMod.F90:402-404`
 ```fortran